"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 "Well, Tanye," I say with a girlish giggle, instantly despising myself, "I would say I'm excellent with first aid and a few other things, but I can't reveal too much."

 "No, we couldn't have that."
 Glint go the gold teeth.
-"First aid, hmm?
+"First aid, huh?
 I'd sure like you to be my nurse."
 There are some shouts of agreement from the crowd.
+Nausea bubbles up in my stomach.

 "So who are you going to come home for, eh?
 Who's waiting for you?
 Family, a lucky boy?"
 He slides closer to me, and I slide backward.